-This tutorial follows on from our other video, Using Polligon textures in 3DS Max with Arnold.
+This tutorial follows on from our other video, Using Poliigon textures in 3DS Max with Arnold.

 High quality textures are just the first part of creating realistic, believable materials.
 In the real world nothing is clean, even the most sterile environment will have imperfections and it's important to replicate that when creating realistic renders.

-- Add in a color correction node and connect the texture to it, this will allow finer control once the setup is complete.
+Add in a multiply node and connect the texture to it, this will allow finer control once the setup is complete.

-- Adjust scaling via the texture node and strength via the color correction node.
+Adjust scaling via the texture node and strength via the multiply node.

 Create a new image texture node and load in the scratches texture (use the greyscale white scratches on a black background)), be sure to click on override in the color space options so the gamma is set to 1.0.